Paul Cornell

-Paul Douglas Cornell (born 18 July 1967) is a British writer best known for his work in television drama as well as Doctor Who fiction, and as the creator of one of the Doctor's spin-off companions, Bernice Summerfield.
+Paul Douglas Cornell (born 18 July 1967) is a British writer.
+He has worked in television drama and Doctor Who fiction, being the creator of one of the Doctor's spin-off companions, Bernice Summerfield.

-As well as Doctor Who, other British television dramas for which he has written include Robin Hood, Primeval, Casualty, Holby City and Coronation Street.
-For US television, he has contributed an episode to the modern-day set Sherlock Holmes series Elementary.
+Other British television dramas for which he has written include Robin Hood, Primeval, Casualty, Holby City and Coronation Street.
+For American television, he has contributed an episode to the modern-day set Sherlock Holmes series Elementary.

-Cornell has also written for a number of British comics, as well as Marvel Comics and DC Comics in America, and has had six original novels published in addition to his Doctor Who fiction.
+Cornell has also written for a number of British comics, as well as Marvel Comics and DC Comics in the United States, and has had six original novels published.

+He is one of only two people to be nominated for Hugo Awards in prose, comics and TV.